jsonurl/specification/README.md

 JSON&#x2192;URL parser is not required to support them.
 A JSON&#x2192;URL parser implementation SHOULD provide a mechanism which allows the caller to supply a default value.

+### 2.9.5 Empty Objects and Arrays
+Section 2.2 defines the empty composite and outlines that there is no distinction between an empty object and empty array.
+A parser MAY distinguish between the two by defining `composite` as follows.

+    composite       = empty-object / empty-array / object / array
+    empty-array     = begin-composite end-composite ; ()
+    empty-object    = begin-composite name-separator end-composite ; (:)

+### 2.9.6 Address Bar Query String Friendly
+A web browser address bar will often percent encode characters even when it's not necessary to do so.
+In particular, apostrophes are encoded despite the fact that they are identified by RFC3986 as `sub-delims`.
+This interferes with the JSON&#x2192;URL string encoding strategy outlined above.
+There can't be a meaningful difference between `'` and `%x27` if the browser changes one to the other at its own discretion.

+The address bar query string friendly (AQF) syntax allows JSON&#x2192;URL to work in this context.
+It relies on escaping rather than encoding (or quoting) to distinguish between characters that are part of a string and characters that are structural or form one of the other literal values.
+Except for ampersand (`%x26`), equals (`%x3D`), and plus (`%x2B`),
+a parser MUST decode each UNICODE codepoint before it's evaluated, which will ensure the browser's encoding preferences do not affect how a a JSON&#x2192;URL parser interprets the character sequence.

+The AQF syntax modifies the `string` production as follows.

+    string    = 1*char

+    char      = uchar / apos / esc-seq

+    esc-seq   = escape eval

+    escape    = %x21               ; !

+    eval      = struct-char
+              / digit
+              / %x2B               ; +    plus
+              / %x2D               ; -    dash
+              / %x21               ; !    exclamation point
+              / %x65               ; e    the empty string
+              / %x66               ; f    lowercase f
+              / %x6E               ; n    lowercase n
+              / %x74               ; t    lowercase t

+An escape sequence begins with an exclamation point and MUST be following by another character, the escape value.
+The set of valid escape values is defined by `eval`.

+* Structural characters MUST be escaped when used in a string.
+* A leading digit or dash MUST be escaped in a string that would otherwise be interpreted as a number.
+Non-leading digits or dash MAY be escaped but there is no benefit in doing so.
+* A plus MUST be escaped
+* Exclamation point itself MUST be escaped
+* A leading lowercase `f` MUST be escaped in a string that would otherwise be interpreted as `false`.
+* A leading lowercase `n` MUST be escaped in a string that would otherwise be interpreted as `null`.
+* A leading lowercase `t` MUST be escaped in a string that would otherwise be interpreted as `true.`
+* The empty string MUST be represented as `!e`

+Note that, like any other octet, the exclamation point escape character itself and/or `eval` may be percent encoded.

+Because browsers do recognize a meaningful difference between literal and encoded ampersand and equals, when used in a query string, the AQF syntax retains that distinction.
+This allows for it to continue to work with x-www-form-urlencoded arrays and objects.

+The AQF syntax is OPTIONAL.
+A JSON&#x2192;URL parser is not required to support it.

 # 3. Examples
 Here are a few examples.